Ldupe/FreeRTOS_STM32N6570-DK/README.md

     >This project case :  copies the FSBL from the NOR External flash 0x70000000 into the SRAM 0x34180000
 * Jump from the BootROM into the FSBL copy located in the SRAM and FSBL executes from the SRAM.
 * If an application project was loaded in an external memory, then :
-    * if running from external memory, FSBL sets up the execute in place running environment,
+    * If running from external memory, FSBL sets up the execute in place running environment.
-     otherwise copies the Application from the External memory into the SRAM.
+     Otherwise copies the Application from the External memory into the SRAM.
         >This project case :  copies the Application from the NOR External flash 0x70100000 into the SRAM 0x034000000.

-    * Jump from the FSBL into the Application
+    * Jump from the FSBL into the Application.
-    * The Application executes
+    * The Application executes.

 ## Prerequisites